Carbon Ceramic Brakes: What You Pay For, and What Replacement Really Costs

 Can I run any brake pads?

-No. Use pads made for C/SiC.
-Standard pads meant for iron can damage the friction surface and ruin feel.
+No. Use pads designed for C/SiC.
+Pad mismatch can damage the friction surface and destabilize the transfer layer.

-How long do they last on the street?
+How long do carbon ceramic rotors last on the street?

 Eric Lin - STOPFLEX Technical Director